-Appendix — SAML Integration for Microsoft Entra ID
+Appendix — SAML Integration for Microsoft Azure

-To create the Tenable application in Microsoft Entra ID:
+To create the Tenable application in Azure:

-1. In Microsoft Entra ID, go to Microsoft Entra ID > Enterprise Applications, click + New application to display the Browse Microsoft Entra ID Gallery, and click + Create your own application.
+1. In Azure, go to Microsoft Entra ID > Enterprise Applications and click + New application.

 The Create your own application side panel appears.